 Online algorithms for geographical load balancing reroute traffic based on data and other parameters like location, availability and performance.
 When the browser resolves the hostname to an IP address in DNS load balancing, the traffic will be sent to a web server that can handle the information with little latency.

-Does Avi Networks Offer Geographic Server Load Balancing?
+Does The VMware NSX Advanced Load Balancer Offer Geographic Server Load Balancing?

 Yes.
-Avi Networks delivers global server load balancing (GSLB), also known as geographic server load balancing, for enterprise customers.
+The VMware NSX Advanced Load Balancer delivers global server load balancing (GSLB), also known as geographic server load balancing, for enterprise customers.
 This capability includes:

-- • Active / Standby data center traffic distribution
+- Active / Active data center traffic distribution

-- • Active / Active data center traffic distribution
+- Active / Standby data center traffic distribution

 For more information on geographic load balancing see the following resources: